 - In a large bowl, sift the all-purpose flour, baking powder, and salt, set aside.

-- In a large bowl, beat the yolks until pale and smooth and whisk in the buttermilk and baking soda
+- In a large bowl, beat the yolks and sugar until pale and smooth, and whisk in the buttermilk and baking soda.

 - Fold in the egg whites

 - ladle batter onto griddle, add blueberries, and turn when bubbles form around the cakes.